 Consider stopping at a grocery store on your way to the resort from the airport, to stock up on snacks for your room.
 We did a little shopping and bought everything we needed for breakfast, snacks, and drinks.

 Calculate the price difference for upgrading to club level compared to what you’ll save on restaurant meals.
 The Grand Club Lounge serves breakfast, mid-day snacks, evening appetizers, and drinks.
 The price difference may be worth it for your family.
+(The lounge is currently closed for 2022)

 Everything Else That You Need to Know About Baha Mar